The Perfect Marriage Between Oil & Gas and Renewables

 Despite years of climate pledges and progress in clean energy, emissions are still heading in the wrong direction.

-In 2023, global greenhouse gas emissions reached a new peak: 53.0 gigatonnes of CO₂ equivalent.
-And the main driver remains unchanged — 73.7% of those emissions came from fossil fuel combustion.
+In 2023, global greenhouse gas emissions reached a new peak of 53.0 gigatonnes of CO₂ equivalent.
+The main driver remained unchanged: 73.7% of those emissions came from the combustion of fossil fuels.

 Two sectors dominate this challenge: